 - The Liverpool City Region Combined Authority (LCRCA) Local Cycling and Walking Infrastructure Plan (LCWIP) is a strategic approach to developing a cohesive network of high standard active travel routes across the region improving walking, cycling and public transport options for residents.

-- Bike Life is the biggest assessment of cycling in the UK and Ireland.
-Each City reports on progress towards making cycling an attractive and everyday means of travel.
-Merseyside's Bike Life Report can be found on the Sustrans website.
+- The Walking and Cycling Index (formerly Bike Life) is the biggest assessment of walking and cycling in urban areas in the UK and Ireland.
+Each City reports on progress towards making both walking and cycling a more attractive and everyday means of travel.
+Merseyside's Walking and Cycling Index can be found on the Sustrans website.